-· Deficiencies in the patient's vascular, nervous or muscular systems.

-- · Osteoporosis or poor bone quality may cause the implant to fracture existing bone or migrate. - Patient's two-stage arthroplasty procedure is contraindicated based on decreased immune response or systemic clinical conditions. - The infected THR devices cannot be removed. - · Patient exhibits hypersensitivity (allergy) to PMMA bone cement, aminoglycosides or gentamicin.
+- Deficiencies in the patient's vascular, nervous or muscular systems. - · Osteoporosis or poor bone quality may cause the implant to fracture existing bone or migrate. - Patient's two-stage arthroplasty procedure is contraindicated based on decreased immune response or systemic clinical conditions. - .
+The infected THR devices cannot be removed. - · Patient exhibits hypersensitivity (allergy) to PMMA bone cement, aminoglycosides or gentamicin.

-- Lack of ideal bone disallows support of the prosthesis in the acetabular region or proximal femur (e.g. when Burch Schneider reinforcement cage is needed) - · Infection of the THR cannot be confirmed. - Infecting bacterium/pathogens resistant to gentamicin. - · Infecting bacterium/pathogens are not susceptible to gentamicin. - · A remote infection (systemic or secondary) is suspected or verified. - · Patient has Myastenia gravis - The patient does not have a THR and the infection is secondary to trauma, septic arthritis or other surgical procedures. - · Patient has neuromuscular disorders disallowing proper control of the hip. - Patient is unable or rejecting the use of protected weight bearing devices throughout the implantation period (canes, walkers, crutches, etc.). - Age, weight or activity level, may cause the surgeon to expect possible, early failure of the hip spacer.
+- Lack of ideal bone disallows support of the prosthesis in the acetabular region or proximal femur (e.g. when Burch Schneider reinforcement cage is needed) - · Infection of the THR cannot be confirmed. - $\bullet \ \ \text{Infecting bacteria/pathogens resistant or not susceptible to gentamic in when coupled with the \ REMEDY ^{0}\ \ Hip\ Spacer.$ - Infecting bacteria/pathogens resistant or not susceptible to gentamicin and vancomycin when coupled with the REMEDY SPECTRUM® GV Hip Spacer. - A remote infection (systemic or secondary) is suspected or verified. - · Patient has myasthenia gravis. - The patient does not have a THR and the infection is secondary to trauma, septic arthritis or other surgical procedures. - · Patient has neuromuscular disorders disallowing proper control of the hip. - Patient is unable or rejecting the use of protected weight bearing devices throughout the implantation period (canes, walkers, crutches, etc.). - Age, weight or activity level, may cause the surgeon to expect possible, early failure of the hip spacer.